DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ## Abstract and learning objectives

 In this hands-on lab, you will step through the implementation of a highly available SAP HANA deployment on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.
-After its completion, you will be able to:

--   Provision Azure infrastructure components necessary to support highly available SAP HANA deployments
--   Configure Azure virtual machines to support highly available SAP HANA installations
--   Implement SUSE Linux Enterprise clustering
+After its completion, you will be able to provision Azure infrastructure components necessary to support highly available SAP HANA deployments, configure Azure virtual machines to support highly available SAP HANA installations, implement SUSE Linux Enterprise clustering, install SAP HANA, configure SAP HANA system replication, and test failover scenarios.
--   Install SAP HANA
--   Configure SAP HANA system replication
--   Test failover scenarios

 ## Overview

-In this Hands-on lab, you are working with Contoso to develop a process of implementing a highly available deployment of SAP HANA on Azure virtual machines (VMs).
+In this hands-on lab, you are working with Contoso to develop a process of implementing a highly available deployment of SAP HANA on Azure virtual machines (VMs).
 Your tasks will include the provisioning of Azure infrastructure components of the deployment, setting up a clustered pair of Azure Linux VMs running SUSE Linux Enterprise Server to support SAP HANA, installing SAP HANA instance on each of the Azure VMs, and configuring SAP HANA system replication between them.

 ## Requirements